40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing alias names.md

   + what's the pros and cons of using aliased name compared to using functions
   + why use functions for logic and parameters rather than aliased names
-  + which is better to use aliased name than using functions.
+  + which is better to use aliased name rather than functions.

 ## CH34-1 -- notice
 > [!IMPORTANT]